20 Of The Best Places To Visit in Manchester This Year

 Places to Shop in Manchester

-If you love to shop, there are plenty of options in Manchester.
-Manchester Arndale lies in the heart of Manchester city centre and is the home to a whole range of popular high street brands.
-If you fancy a bite to eat there are lots of restaurants and cafes with varying offerings in the centre so that you can refuel and refresh.
-Manchester is also home to collection of popular department stores including Selfridges, Debenhams and House of Fraser.
-One of the UKs biggest Primark stores is located on Market Street too.
+Manchester Arndale lies in the heart of Manchester city centre and is home to a whole range of popular high street brands and department stores including Selfridges, Debenhams and House of Fraser.
+One of the UK’s biggest Primark stores is located on Market Street too.
 Might be best to bring an empty suitcase if this place is on your agenda!

 Places to Eat & Drink in Manchester

-For a range of popular restaurant chains, a visit to the The Printworks is a must, as it has the likes of Wagamama, Nando’s and Hard Rock Cafe under one roof there are lots of options for a delicious, relaxed meal.
-You will also find an ODEON cinema in The Printworks if you fancy making a day of it.
+For a range of popular restaurant chains, a visit to the The Printworks is a must, as it has the likes of Wagamama, Nando’s and Hard Rock Cafe under its roof.
+There’s also an ODEON cinema there if you fancy dinner and a movie.

 Just across the road is The Corn Exchange.
 This stunning Edwardian building houses a range of international restaurants.
-To mention but a few of the cuisines on offer, you can enjoy the spice and flavour of India at Mowglis, try authentic Mexican street food at Wahaca, fun and vibrant Brazilian meals at Cabana, or a classic Italian dish at Pizza Express.
-These are just some of the great options at The Corn Exchange.
+To mention but a few of the cuisines on offer, you can enjoy the spice and flavour of India at Mowglis, authentic Mexican street food at Wahaca, or fun and vibrant Brazilian at Cabana.

-For something quirky, independent and a little bit different you need to head over to The Northern Quarter.
-Colourful street art brings this part of Manchester to life and you will find cute little cafes, perfect brunch spots and cool bars lining every street.
-There are hidden gems to discover around every corner.
+For something a little different, head over to The Northern Quarter.
+Colourful street art really brings this part of Manchester to life, and you’ll find cool cafes, bars and restaurants lining the streets, and all sorts of hidden gems around every corner.
 Popular spots include Evelyns, Federal cafe and Home Sweet Home.